This article discusses best-practices and tools for performing routine maintenance and health checks on your Datto appliance.

 Remote/Local Web Interface

-- You should mount a recent recovery point at least once per week.
+- Mount a recent recovery point at least once per week.
 Once mounted, browse the restore via the web interface.

 - Check the last modified date on that file and make sure that it is within expected parameters.